Spring 2017 San Francisco ACS Meeting

 Spring 2017 Astrochemistry Symposium

-The 253rd ACS National Meeting will be held in San Francisco, CA on 2-6 April 2017.
-The Astrochemistry symposium for this meeting is entitled "Expanding the Frontiers in Condensed Phase Astrochemistry: Electron Transfer Processes in Ices and Catalysis on Interstellar Grains".
+The 253rd ACS National Meeting was held in San Francisco, CA on 2-6 April 2017.
+The Astrochemistry symposium for this meeting was entitled "Expanding the Frontiers in Condensed Phase Astrochemistry: Electron Transfer Processes in Ices and Catalysis on Interstellar Grains".
 More information is given with the announcement.

 Astrochemistry in Scientific American